 The Pavilion Alliance officially unveiled.
-This is the high-level approach that four major technology have led to formalize, each within its role, in a surprising mechanism of complementarity;
+This is the high-level approach that the four big names in technology have led to formalize, each within their role, in a surprising complementarity mechanism;

 - Topcon.
 As the great ally for the connection with the field of acting.
 They have presented their vision and have made interesting demonstrations of applicability to the topography, with devices that, coupled with earthmoving equipment, allow making cuts and fillings that no longer require surveyors and cadeneros placing stakes, generating surfaces or calculating volumes.
 The approach that has been made with Topcon is worthy of recognition in its evolution of the last three years, especially if we remember that the first attempt was with Trimble, who stepped aside from the moment it was incompatible with his imperialist spirit.

 - SIEMENS.
-His vision of accelerating the digitization of real-world objects presents us with an Internet of Things (IoT) very close.
-It showed us an environment of what we expect with smart cities, with their mind sphere and mind apps; interconnected knowledge from the battery of a control control to a sub-station of electric power of an entire city.
+His vision of accelerating the digitization of real-world objects presents us with a very close Internet of Things (IoT).
+He showed us an environment of what we expect with smart cities, with its mind sphere and mind apps; interconnected knowledge from the battery of a command control to an electric power sub station of a whole city.

 - Bureau Veritas.
-Less known in this western context, Veritas is a company focused on standardized information management.
-It has applications to the modeling of real-life objects, from an optic of operating processes.
+Less well known in this western context, Veritas is a company focused on standardized information management.
+It has applications to the modeling of real life objects, from an operational process perspective.

 - Microsoft.
-After its constant attempts to stay in the competition of new companies, Microsoft has achieved a great goal with its Azure network, which is served by none other than the 90% of the companies selected in the Fortune 500 list.
-Microsoft, contrary to what I joked in 2010, in this scenario plays a role of being the channel through which the data walks, where after the obsolescence of its successes (Microsoft, Windows, SQL Server) and attempts as 2.0 business, he thinks to take advantage with hundreds of web applications that he has, but that almost nobody knows.
+After its constant attempts to stay in the competition of new companies, Microsoft has achieved a good goal with its Azure network, which is used by no less than 90% of the companies selected on the Fortune 500 list.
+Microsoft, contrary to what I joked in 2010, in this scenario it plays a role of being the channel through which the data travels, where after the obsolescence of its successes (Microsoft, Windows, SQL Server) and attempts as business 2.0, it plans to take advantage with hundreds of web applications that you have, but hardly anyone knows about.

 Bentley Systems.
 Of course, the promoter of this alliance is Bentley, which, contrary to the feeling of resistance to change suffered by consolidated companies, has surprised us.
 It has been impossible to avoid the acceptance of past years, taking into account that the founders of the company are older; However, as I said, I was surprised.
 Bhupinder has presented a team of young faces and his ability to show tireless innovation only reminds me of the energy of Greg, who seems to rejuvenate with his inspirational note, who never loses the important moments and the simplicity of taking pictures with the participants, who literally asks them phrases they will never forget, because it seems to show a great memory and a natural empathy.